Nuclei-Software/mbedtls/README.md

 README for Mbed TLS
 ===================

+> Please check [Nuclei Crypto Engine Support Guide](accelerator/xlcrypto/README.md) for how to use mbedtls with Nuclei Crypto Engine supported.

 Mbed TLS is a C library that implements cryptographic primitives, X.509 certificate manipulation and the SSL/TLS and DTLS protocols.
 Its small code footprint makes it suitable for embedded systems.

 Mbed TLS includes a reference implementation of the [PSA Cryptography API](#psa-cryptography-api).
 This is currently a preview for evaluation purposes only.